Tourist Attractions in Kurigram

 Kurigram is located 336 km north of Dhaka that takes 7-8 hours by car/bus to reach.
 There is no airport in this district.
 The nearest airport is in Saidpur, and it takes 2-3 hours to reach Kurigram from Saidpur airport.

-The following article will provide you with interesting information, useful tips and insights about tourist attractions in Kurigram.
+The following articles will provide you with interesting information, useful tips and insights about tourist attractions in Kurigram.

 Historic Landmarks of Bangladesh